GregOwen/Piano-Notes/README.md

 To avoid any lag or complicated paths to the modules, each duration of samples are converted to base64 and wrapped into a JSON file to be imported.
 To do so--again, you don't have to do this unless you're rebuilding--one runs the Node module [`convertNotes.js`](code/convertNotes.js) in the `code` directory.

 This produces three files in the [`data/audio`](data/audio) directory: `audio_500.json`, `audio_1000.json` and `audio_2000.json`.
 At present, they're 1MB, 2MB and 3.9 MB respectively.

-## Building the Distributions

-This module can either be imported by another Node module or directly included by a Web page from the `/dist` directory, where you'll find [`Notes.js`](./dist/Notes.js) and [`Notes.min.js`](./dist/Notes.min.js).

-If you want to rebuild these, install the [`bundle-module`](https://www.npmjs.com/package/bundle-module) library, which I also wrote, which uses Webpack to bundle a module without requiring you to install all the dependencies:

-	npm install -g bundle-module

-The run `npm run buile` or `npm run minify`.
-There's not much difference at all between the two files since the bulk of the file size is the samples.